tracygu/tracygu.github.io/_posts/2019-08-09-getting-started.md

 ##  Deploying to GitHub Pages

-### Option 1: Build locally (Recommend)
+### Option 1: Build locally

-For security reasons, GitHub Pages runs on `safe` mode, which means the third-party Jekyll plugins or custom scripts will not work, thus **we have to build locally rather than on GitHub Pages**.
+For security reasons, GitHub Pages runs on `safe` mode, which means the third-party Jekyll plugins or custom scripts will not work.
+If you want to use any another third-party Jekyll plugins, **your have to build locally rather than on GitHub Pages**.

 **1**.
 On GitHub website, create a new blank repository named `<username>.github.io`.